 Experiences involving Jim Unger's Herman, Theodore Reik and learning to read events in a new-to-me way.
 Events that happened in my life created new-to-me ideas spoken in a new-to-me language that was basically re-use an old language.
 My memories were unique to me, my thought world is unique also, nobody has exactly the same inner content.

-This is an example of how 'isolated, unconnected events' in my life accumulated and became connected over a span of years, creating a surprising experience.
+This is an example of how 'isolated, unconnected events' in my life accumulated and became connected over a span of years, creating a surprising result.
 It's about my 'irrational' actions over several years that built an instruction 'spoken' to me, as though it came from a person!
 But it's an artificial 'voice', created by the string of events.
 One result was that the string brought an author, Theodore Reik, to my attention in a special way, forming a connection to him specifically because the 'string' built so slowly, but in a visible way.
 I had to discover how this kind of event created a ‘voice’ and then relate it to a process in life that has been written about throughout recorded history.
 I didn’t know about the process although I had noticed the pattern when I was less than a teen ager.

 I thought it would be a terrible thing to be gripped by the idea that the “end is near’, but if you follow me, you will be saved”.
 It may be.